Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 How to Write a Resume for Your First Job

-Here’s an example how to write a resume for a first-time job seeker:
+Here’s an example of a sample resume for a job seeker who is new to the field:

 Education:

-- The Bachelor’s degree is in Marketing, XYZ University, Graduated May 2021
+- The Bachelor’s degree is in Marketing, XYZ University, Graduated May 2021.

-- Relevant classes: Market Research, Data Analysis, Consumer Behavior
+- Coursework that is relevant: Market Research, Data Analysis, Consumer Behavior

 Experience:

-- Internship, ABC Marketing Firm, Summer 2020
+- Intern, ABC Marketing Firm, Summer 2020

 - Assisted with market analysis and research for clients of various kinds

-- Developed strong skills in Excel and PowerPoint
+- Acquired strong skills developed in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020

-- Created strong teamwork and communication abilities
+- Created strong teamwork and communication skills

 Skills: